The same tools we use to think about markets.

 Open the calculator →What each calculator answers

 Compounding is the closest thing investing has to magic.
-Drop in starting balance, monthly contribution, time horizon, and assumed return — see the year-by-year balance and the breakdown between what you contributed and what compounding added.
+Drop in starting balance, monthly contribution, time horizon, and assumed return.
+See the year by year balance and the breakdown between what you contributed and what compounding added.

 A 1% annual management fee compounds into roughly a quarter of your ending balance over 30 years.
 A 2% fee takes nearly half.
 See exactly what fees cost in dollars and percent of ending balance, with the same starting capital and return rate compared head-to-head.